UCLA

 • Must have full time status prior to enrollment (not applicable during the Summer)

-• Students working with a UCLA Health Sciences faculty: students enrolling in SRP-99 with a UCLA Health Sciences faculty must receive clearance before beginning their research activities.
-Clearance is obtained by registering through the UCLA Health Sciences Volunteer Program.
+• *Students working with a UCLA Health Sciences faculty must receive clearance before beginning their research activities.
+Clearance is obtained by registering with the UCLA Health Sciences Volunteer Program.

 Enrollment